 Welcome to the website for Andrew Rumbach, Assistant Professor of Urban and Regional Planning at the University of Colorado Denver and a research affiliate faculty at the Natural Hazards Center.
 My research centers on household and community risk and resilience to natural hazards, in the United States and India.
 I received my Masters and PhD in City and Regional Planning from Cornell University and a BA in Political Science from Reed College.

-I am the co-director of the International Planning Case Studies project, which provides practitioner developed cases to international planning educators.
-I also help manage Planning for Hazards: Land Use Solutions for Colorado, a guide and website for helping communities to build environmental resilience through land-use planning.
-I am a board member of the American Planning Association Colorado chapter and on the steering committee of the Colorado Cultural and Historic Resources Task Force.
+In Colorado, I am part of the team that manages Planning for Hazards: Land Use Solutions for Colorado, a guide and website for helping communities to build resilience through land-use planning.
+I am also a board member of the American Planning Association Colorado Chapter and on the steering committee of the Colorado Cultural and Historic Resources Task Force.